-Vance C. Pace

-(801) 546-3950 (801) 891-6916 (mobile)
+Vance C. Pace (801) 546-3950 (801) 891-6916 (mobile) vance.pace@gmail.com

-vance.pace@gmail.com

-The Utah FS retired group has been functioning since the mid-1980s when it was organized by retired USAID officer Harvey Brown.
-It suspended monthly lunches and dinners during the Covid pandemic but has now resumed them.
-The group is inclusive and welcomes members of virtually any overseas background.
+The Utah FS retired group has been functioning since the mid-1980s when retired USAID officer Harvey Brown organized it.
+It meets monthly for lunch or dinner.
+The group is inclusive and welcomes members from virtually any overseas background.
 It seldom has a speaker, except when an active member of the Foreign Service attends and brings members up to date on happenings in the Service.
 Average attendance is about 20.
 We maintain cohesion through emails, particularly news clips about the Foreign Service or international events.
-Although most of our group are octogenarians, we have recently had an influx of recently retired FSOs.